krraghavan/mongodb-aggregate-query-support/README.md

 * Count - added in v0.7.4
 * Skip - added in v0.7.9

+## New in 0.7.15 version
+Remove bad 0.7.14 build changes.
+Add support for expressions in Document annotations

 ## New in 0.7.13 version
 1. Minor bug fix where conditionals were not getting ignored correctly in ```@Aggregate2``` annotated query pipelines